fffonion/lua-resty-openssl/README.md

 For all extensions, `get_{extension}_critical` and `set_{extension}_critical` is also supported to access the `critical` flag of the extension.

+If the attribute is not found, getter will return `nil, nil`.

 ```lua
 local x509, err = require("resty.openssl.x509").new()
 err = x509:set_not_before(ngx.time())